WiktorSusfal/python_observable_objects/README.md

 Also there is a solution for one consistent way of providing values FROM input GUI objects (like QLineEdits) TO plain variables - using PyQt5 signal slots.
 The two above are done using Utilities.py and ObservableObjects.py modules.

-Two QLineEdit objects (input fields) updates in real time two properties.
-Third property (which consists of the two mentioned before) is synchornized with QLabel.
+Two QLineEdit objects (input fields) update in real time two properties.
+Third property (which consists of the two mentioned before) is synchronized with QLabel.

 ![My Image](/Resources/GuiTests.gif)